metio/terraform-provider-k8s/docs/data-sources/loki_grafana_com_recording_rule_v1_manifest.md

 Required:

 - `expr` (String) The LogQL expression to evaluate.
-Every evaluation cycle this isevaluated at the current time, and all resultant time series becomepending/firing alerts.
+Every evaluation cycle this is evaluated at the current time, and all resultant time series become pending/firing alerts.

 Optional: